Global wave-front sets of Banach, Fr{\'e}chet and Modulation space types, and pseudo-differential operators: Preliminaries

 A slightly relaxed condition is that \eqref{invcond} holds for some constant $c>0$ and all points $(x,\xi )$, outside a compact set $K\subseteq \rr {2d}$.
 In this case we say that $a$ is \emph{elliptic} (with respect to $\omega _0$).

-In the following we discuss more local invertibility conditions for symbols in $\SG ^{(\omega _0)}_{r,\rho} (\rr {2d})$ in terms of the sets of characteristic points of the involved symbols.
-We remark that our definition of the set of characteristic points is slightly different comparing to \cite[Definition 18.1.5]{Ho1} in view of Remark \ref{compchar} below.
+In the following we discuss more local invertibility conditions for symbols in $\SG ^{(\omega _0)}_{r,\rho} (\rr {2d})$ in terms of sets of characteristic points of the involved symbols.
+We remark that our definition of such sets is slightly different comparing to \cite[Definition 18.1.5]{Ho1} and \cite{CoMa} in view of Remark \ref{compchar} below.

 \begin{defn} Assume that $r,\rho \ge 0$, $\omega _0\in \mathscr P _{r,\rho} (\rr {2d})$ and that $a\in \SG ^{(\omega _0)}_{r,\rho}(\rr {2d})$.

 \medspace

 \begin{enumerate}